rahildoshi97/materforge/paper/paper.md

 MaterForge supports different material types and offers multiple property definition methods.
 It automatically resolves dependency order for derived properties, detecting cycles and providing explicit error messages.
-It is designed for high-performance computing applications and serves as a seamless bridge between experimental data and numerical simulation, making sophisticated material modeling accessible to a broader scientific community.
+It is designed for high-performance computing (HPC) applications and serves as a streamlined bridge between experimental data and numerical simulation, making sophisticated material modeling accessible to a broader scientific community.

 # Statement of Need